Ned Price: Biden administration

 On January 20, 2021, Price assumed office as the Spokesperson for the United States Department of State in the Biden administration; he was the first openly gay person in this post.
+In addition to his role as Spokesperson, he was widely seen as one of Secretary of State Blinken's closest and most trusted advisors.

 In March 2021, Price stated that the U.S. has "serious concerns" about the International Criminal Court's (ICC) investigation into war crimes committed during the 2014 War in Gaza.
-Price stated that the ICC has "no jurisdiction over this matter" and is "unfairly" targeting Israel, His statement is consistent with Trump's executive order 13928, which denies the jurisdiction of ICC over the United States and its allies.
+Price stated that the ICC has "no jurisdiction over this matter" and is "unfairly" targeting Israel; his statement is consistent with Trump's executive order 13928, which denies the jurisdiction of ICC over the United States and its allies.

 Price also raised concerns when he used the "America First" trope of Donald Trump to justify ban on vaccine raw materials to India.

 On February 6, 2022, Price engaged in a heated exchange with Associated Press (AP) reporter Matt Lee over the Biden administration's claims about Ukraine.
 In the exchange, which was widely circulated, Price said that Russia was planning to stage an attack as a pretext for war; he provided no evidence to support the assertion, despite multiple questions from the AP reporter.
 On February 24, 2022, Russia invaded Ukraine after a series of attempted pretexts.

 In December 2022, Ned Price said that Azerbaijan's blockade of Nagorno-Karabakh has serious humanitarian consequences and called on Azerbaijan to restore free movement through the Lachin corridor.

-Price resigned as Department Spokesperson on March 17, 2023, and shortly thereafter took up his role as Senior Advisor to Secretary of State Blinken.
+Price stepped down as Department Spokesperson on March 17, 2023, and shortly thereafter took up his role as Senior Advisor to Secretary of State Blinken.
+He oversaw implementation of Blinken's key priorities and frequently accompanied him on his travels around the world.

-In February 2024, he was appointed by President Biden to his current role as the Deputy to the U.S. Representative to the United Nations, Linda Thomas-Greenfield.
+In February 2024, he was appointed by President Biden to serve as the Deputy to the U.S. Representative to the United Nations, Linda Thomas-Greenfield.
+In addition to managing day-to-day diplomacy, he served as a standing member of the NSC's Deputies Committee and regularly represented the U.S. Mission during meetings of the Principals Committee chaired by President Biden.
+He held the position for the remainder of Biden's term in office.

+Subsequent career

+Price served as a Residential Fellow for the Institute of Politics at the Harvard Kennedy School for the Fall 2025 semester.
+In December 2025, following the sudden death of the institute's director, Setti Warren, Price began serving as the interim co-director of the Institute of Politics alongside Beth Myers while the school conducts a search for a permanent IOP director.
+Price serves as the primary leader of the Institute, with Myers serving in a part-time capacity.

+Price is a Member of the Council on Foreign Relations and serves on fiduciary and advisory boards for several non-profit organizations, including Foreign Policy for America.